- videocam Live Webinar with Live Q&A

 Ms. Jacobson is a partner in the Data Privacy, Cybersecurity & Digital Assets Practice.
 She offers practical and tactical counsel on privacy and cybersecurity compliance strategies, data breach response, technology transactions and marketing initiatives for national and multinational organizations.
 Ms. Jacobson assists clients with the design and development of privacy-sensitive policies for the collection and use of personal data.
 She regularly advises businesses on the privacy and cybersecurity aspects of environmental, social and governance (ESG) programs, ethical data use, machine learning and artificial intelligence, vendor contracting and management and business sales, combinations and acquisitions.

-Ms. Ricci is currently VP & Deputy General Counsel -AI, Data Privacy & Contracts at Boeing Employee Credit Union (BECU).
-BECU is currently the country’s fourth-largest credit union, with nearly 1.4 million members and $28.8 billion in assets.
-Ms. Ricci was the chief legal officer at two prior tech companies and has held legal, risk and business roles at large financial institutions.
+Ms. Ricci is currently Senior Associate General Counsel at Boeing Employee Credit Union (BECU), where she is responsible for providing advice on technology contracts, privacy operations, and secondary market transactions.
+BECU is currently the country’s fifth-largest credit union, with nearly 1.4 million members and $29 billion in assets.
+Ms. Ricci was the chief legal officer at two prior tech companies and one financial services company and has held legal, risk and business roles at large financial institutions.
+The opinions expressed in this CLE presentation are the author’s own and do not reflect the view of BECU.

 On Demand